ProfKaz/PowerShell-Functions/Lego/CheckCertificateInstalled.md

   ```

 Using these options avoids potential language-related issues, ensuring the function works consistently across various OS language settings.

+This function returns `True` if the provided thumbprint matches any locally installed certificates under either `CurrentUser` or `LocalMachine`.
+Here’s how I use this function:
+- $status = CheckCertificateInstalled -thumbprint $CertificateThumb
 <br><br>

 ```powershell